soumwadeep/EduSys/README.md

 # About EduSys

-An All In One Education Web App Built Using React And Basic HTML,CSS And JavaScript.
+An All In One Education Web App Built Using React.Js And Basic HTML,CSS And JavaScript.

 To Host It On Firebase Follow The Steps Below:
  Run npm i firebase (To Install Firebase)